Written By Evi Idoghor, Creator of Letstalknationblog.com

 Welcome to the first part of our Let's Talk Series, where we explore different topics as it pertains to relationships.
 This promises to be an exciting one! so buckle up your seat-belts, and enjoy the ride!

 I love sitcoms, shows like Seinfeld, Frasier, The Fresh Prince of Bel-Air and Friends, are my favorites that I can never get enough of.
 There was this episode on the show friends when Phoebe finally met a guy (Mike) who was interested in a long-term relationship with her, and he seemed like a great guy.
-They exchanged keys to each other's homes and were excited for where their budding relationship was heading.
+They exchanged keys to each other's homes and were excited about where their budding relationship was heading.

-Then Mike told Phoebe that he didn't want to get married, and that shattered her because she wanted to be married.
+Then Mike revealed to Phoebe that he didn't want to get married, and that shattered her because she wanted to be married.
 She felt that finally she had met a great guy and was on the verge of losing him because they wanted two different things out of the relationship.
 So two people, who love each other, who both want a long-term relationship, but one wants marriage, and the other doesn’t.
 How then do you solve this dilemma?

 Image courtesy of Unsplash

 It is very helpful when you share what your expectations are from a relationship at the start, so everyone is on the same page.
 If you are interested in a short-term relationship or just dating, let the other person know, if you just want to be friends, please let the other person know, so they don't go off assuming things.
-If you are looking for commitment, and you are marriage minded, you should also state that from the beginning, so the other party knows exactly what you are looking for.
+If you are looking for commitment, and you are marriage-minded, you should also state that from the beginning, so the other party knows exactly what you are looking for.

 But if you are stuck in a rot, by being involved with one of those situational-type relationships, and you don’t know where things are headed, it is very important that you ask the necessary questions, so you don’t wake up one day and discover that you have wasted years of your life with someone who doesn’t see a future with you.

-At this point you may be thinking; what can I possibly ask to know if I am being strung along?
+At this point you might be thinking; what can I possibly ask to know if I am being strung along?
 Not to worry, we’ve put a bunch of questions together, that you can ask your partner to find out what you need.
 So here goes!

-Please pay close attention to their response, and then closer attention to their actions.
+It is critical that you pay close attention to their response, and then closer attention to their actions.
 If they say one thing, and their action says otherwise, it will be wise of you to judge them by their actions.
 Other ways you can ask this question are; what do you want to get out of this?
 Or do you only want a friendship to come out of this?
 Or are you looking to build just a friendship with me?

-Are you dating other people right now?
+2) Are you dating other people right now?
 You need to be able to find out what their relationship status is.
-If you are getting to know someone, who is also getting to know five other people, chances are they are not looking for anything serious with you.
+If you are getting to know someone who is also getting to know five other people, chances are they are not looking for anything serious with you.
 The danger of dating other people at the same time is that it introduces confusion.
-Most times people start getting their stories mixed up, you won’t be able to give a particular relationship, the time and the energy it needs to develop and blossom.
+Most times people start getting their stories mixed up, you won’t be able to give a particular relationship, the time, and the energy it needs to develop and blossom.

 Then comparison also comes into play.
 It is better for you to get to know one person for who they really are, at a time.
 As Jesus said; "you can’t serve two masters.”
 So if the person you are involved with is seeing other people, I don’t think that is an ideal situation, especially if you are looking for commitment.
 The earlier you remove yourself from the situation, the better, so you don’t get your expectations crushed.
 You can also ask this question like; are we getting to know each other exclusively?
 Are you open to meeting other people?
 Are you talking to anybody else?

 You need to know how long the relationship lasted, and you also need to know what lessons they learned from their previous relationship, and the things they want to do differently in the next one.
-If the response you get, is them ultimately blaming their ex for every single thing, then they may be trying to hide something.
+If the response you get is them ultimately blaming their ex for every single thing, then they might be trying to hide something.
 It is up to you to find out from people who are close to them, the type of person that they are.

-What are your views on marriage?
-Marriage is a lifetime commitment, and if you are marriage minded, it is vital that you find out if the person you are considering for a relationship is on the same page with you.
+5) What are your views on marriage?
+Marriage is a lifetime commitment, and if you are marriage-minded, it is vital that you find out if the person you are considering for a relationship is on the same page with you.
 You will be amazed at the different views people hold on marriage.
 You need to know what they think about divorce as well and also prenuptial agreements (if you are balling like that, ha-ha).

 It will be dumb for you to get involved with someone and find out five years down the line, that they never wanted to get married.
-It is hard for you to change certain mind-sets.
-So as soon as you discover things at the beginning that don't line up with your personal beliefs, move on.
+It is hard for you to change certain mindsets, so as soon as you discover things at the beginning that don't line up with your personal beliefs, move on.
 It will save you from a lot of heartache in the future.
 Another way to ask this question is; how important is marriage to you?

-What are your intentions?
+6) What are your intentions?
 I believe every dad asks a young man this question when their daughter brings a potential partner home for the first time.
 They ask this important question because they want to know where that person's head is when it comes to dealing with their child.
 They want to know if the person is serious or not.
 Or if the person actually values their child.

 I watched a talk show one day when the host was talking about how his daughter brought a guy home, and he asked the young man in front of his daughter, "what are your intentions?" and the guy responded, "I’m just kicking it with your daughter.”
-And she was shocked at his response.
+She was shocked at his response.
 The dad told his child- he is not just that into you (well not in those words exactly, but you catch my drift).
-Don’t wait until you take a man or woman home to find out what their real intentions are, ask them and listen to their answer.
+Don’t wait until you take a man or woman home to find out what their real intentions are, ask them, and listen to their answer.

 Image courtesy of Unsplash

 Most of our relationship issues stem from problems in communication.
 One person says one thing, and the other person interprets it the way they want to.
-A person may clearly communicate that they are not ready, even with their actions, and the one on the receiving end may think, if I am a little patient, then they will come around.
+A person may clearly communicate that they are not ready, even with their actions, and the one on the receiving end might think, if I am a little patient, then they will come around.
 My advice in that kind of situation is for you to remove yourself from it completely, and move on.

 Have you ever been stuck in a rot when it comes to relationships?
 How did you break free?
 What do you think about these questions, do you have more that you could add to it?
 Leave your thoughts and comments below!
-Remember to like, share and subscribe to never miss an update.
+Remember to like, share, and subscribe to never miss an update.
 Thank you for reading.